massimo-rizzoli/BNSL-QA-python/README.md

 Problem definition json files for the datasets used in the experiments can be found in the `problems` folder.

 **Note:** for *expected* datasets the number of generated examples might not be exactly `SIZE`.
-This is due to the fact that for each configuration of variables with probability $p$, a number $\lfloor p\cdot$`SIZE`$\rceil$ of examples for that configuration will be generated.
+This is due to the fact that for each configuration of variables with probability *p*, a number  `round(p*SIZE)` of examples for that configuration will be generated.
-If $p$ is small enough with respect to `SIZE`, the number of examples will equate to zero, and with many such low-probability configurations, the actual size may differ from `SIZE`.
+If *p* is small enough with respect to `SIZE`, the number of examples will equate to zero, and with many such low-probability configurations, the actual size may differ from `SIZE`.
 To reduce the effect, choose larger `SIZE` if necessary when generating *expected* datasets.
 Instead, for *non-expected* datasets (i.e. with non-zero variance) a number of exactly `SIZE` examples will always be generated.